 (4) The costs of the operator in complying with a request under subregulation (1)(a) are not recoverable by way of fees and charges to be paid by registered gas market participants under the GSI rules.

-[Regulation 48A inserted in Gazette 13 Nov 2015 p.
+[Regulation 48A inserted: Gazette 13 Nov 2015 p.
 4641.]

 48. Review of GBB and GSOO